mscipio/hugo_website/content/home/about.md

 # About me

-I am an Italian Biomedical Engineering Ph.D. student.
-My main research interests, at the moment, include tomographic image reconstruction for medical imaging (mainly PET and MRI), and kinetic modeling of dynamic acquisitions with a specific focus on parametric maps generation.
+I'm an Italian Biomedical Engineer and Ph.D. student.
+My main research interests, at the moment, include medical imaging tomographic image reconstruction (mainly PET and MRI), and kinetic modeling of dynamic acquisitions, with a specific focus on parametric mapping.

 During the first two years of my Ph.D., I have been dealing with theoretical and computational issues, related to the previously mentioned topics.
-Working with pharmacokinetic modeling basically means working with **non-linear optimization** and fitting of complex **ODE-based compartmental models**, while including this metabolic information into the reconstruction of 4D PET/MRI time series required me to develop and implement **hierarchical Bayesian models**.
-Giving the particular nature of the problem of parametric mapping, I have also had the chance to get in touch with **CUDA GP-GPU programming**, with the aim of efficiently parallelize the problem of fitting a specific model to every voxel of a 3D PET or DCE-MRI volume.
+Working with pharmacokinetic modeling, I have to deal with **non-linear optimization**, and fitting of complex **ODE-based compartmental models**, while tomographic image reconstruction requires me to solve complex **inverse optimization problems**.
+Putting everything together (i.e. integrating metabolic information into the reconstruction of 4D PET/MRI time series) goes through the design of **hierarchical Bayesian models**, on which eventually we want to do some kind probabilistic inference.

-My *alma mater* is the ***University of Pisa***, in Italy, but I also spent part of my Ph.D. at the ***Athinoula A. Martinos Center for Biomedical Imaging***, in Boston, and I am still working with them, above all with the two groups mainly involved with PET/MR: [Catana Lab](https://www.nmr.mgh.harvard.edu/user/7025), and [Price Lab](https://www.nmr.mgh.harvard.edu/user/3482467).
+Given the particular nature of the problem of parametric mapping, I have also had the chance to get in touch with **CUDA GP-GPU programming**, with the aim of efficiently parallelize the problem of fitting a specific model to every voxel of a 3D PET or DCE-MRI volume.

-[//]: # (Michele Scipioni is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of # self-organizing robots, and mobile sensor networks.)
+My *alma mater* is the ***University of Pisa***, in Italy, but I also spent part of my Ph.D. at the ***Athinoula A. Martinos Center for Biomedical Imaging***, in Boston, working with the two groups mainly involved with PET/MR imaging: [Catana Lab](https://www.nmr.mgh.harvard.edu/user/7025), and [Price Lab](https://www.nmr.mgh.harvard.edu/user/3482467).